 Society is on the brink of collapse, ruled over by law enforcement that answers to an AI hivemind.
 As part of an underground resistance, you set out to right the wrongs of the world and restore peace.
 Battling against external and internal foe, you start to learn that not everything is as it seems.

 That’s about as textbook as you can get when it comes to a cyberpunk video game plotline.
 Thankfully, the fleshed out best cyberpunk games on this list aren’t just the cut and dry, picture-perfect representation of what we imagine when we think about the notion of cyberpunk.
-They’re quite a bit more than that, imbued with a substance that has helped land them on this list of the best cyberpunk games of all time.
+They’re quite a bit more than that, imbued with a substance that has helped land them on this list of the best the cyberpunk genre has to offer.

 Ever wonder what the future has in store for humanity?
 These 15 best cyberpunk games may have the answer.